tarang-0508/cst8918-a03-h03-pulumi-weather/README.md

 pulumi config set azure-native:location westus3
 ```

-We will use the Pulumi Docker library module to generate the containerize image.
+We will use the Pulumi Docker-Build library module to generate the containerize image.
 It needs to know the path to find the _Dockerfile_ for our application, the public port number to expose, and the CPU and Memory resource limits.

 > [!TIP]
-> See the [Pulumi Docker Library Docs](https://www.pulumi.com/registry/packages/docker/) for more information.
+> See the [Pulumi Docker-Build Library Docs](https://www.pulumi.com/registry/packages/docker-build/) for more information.

 You can edit the `Pulumi.prod.yaml` file directly to add the remaining config params.
 It should look like this.